 Water erosion is the removal of the top layer of land by water from irrigation, rainfall, snowmelt, runoff, and poor irrigation management.
 Ultimately, rainwater is most frequently to blame when it comes to this issue.
-The flowing water moves the soil organic and inorganic particles alongside the land surface, depositing them in the lower landscape.
+The flowing water moves the soil organic and inorganic particles alongside the land surface, depositing them in the lower landscape, as is typical for hillside erosion.
 The result of this would be flooding in the long run.
 The eroded soil material can either form a new soil or move to water reservoirs nearby (lakes, streams, etc.).

 Depending on the cause of its occurrence, land depletion by water can be either natural or accelerated.
 Natural water erosion is beyond human control and does not have a significant effect on soil fertility.
 It is caused by rainfall, melted snow, or runoff, i.e the natural forces.
 Each soil type has its natural erosion rate, depending on farmland properties and the climate in which it is located.

 On the contrary, accelerated erosion is the consequence of irrational farming.
 It occurs when the wrong choice of irrigation method, amount of water, and the time of its application result in the destruction of the fertile layer of land.

 Land depletion caused by water occurs in several stages and is manifested in different ways according to the factors that caused it.
 Below are the common water erosion types that can affect soil if not prevented promptly.